 In 1974, Julia Phillips accepted the Oscar for Best Picture for The Sting, alongside Tony Bill and her then-husband/producing partner, Michael Phillips.
 The film's success paved the way for Julia and Michael to make Taxi Driver just two years later; in 1977, they earned another Best Picture nomination for the dark Martin Scorsese classic.

-In 2010, after 82 years of Academy Awards, Kathryn Bigelow was the first female filmmaker to win the Best Director Oscar.
+In 2010, after 82 years of Academy Awards, Kathryn Bigelow became the first female filmmaker to win the Best Director Oscar.
 She won for directing The Hurt Locker, which also ended up winning Best Picture.

 The Silence of the Lambs was the first Best Picture nominee to be released on home video (VHS and laserdisc) before the start of the awards ceremony.
 The movie was released in theaters on February 14, 1991 and on VHS on October 24, about four months before the Oscars telecast in 1992.
 It was also the first horror film to win Best Picture.

 12. First Animated Film To Earn A Best Picture Nomination: Beauty And The Beast